dorukhansergin/academic-kickstart/content/authors/admin/_index.md

 I am a PhD student at the School of Computing, Information and Decision Systems Engineering at Arizona State University.
 There, I spend a typical day learning, teaching and creating things; mostly related to machine learning.
 I can define myself with three aspects of my life: what I love doing for work, what I love doing outside work and what problems I care about the most.

 For work, I love building systems that consumes data and transforms it into informed decisions.
-I feel particularly happy that I chose to become and industrial engineer, for that I'm exposed to three important tools to make this happen: operations research, simulation and statistics.
+I feel particularly happy that I chose to become an industrial engineer, for that I'm exposed to three important tools to make this happen: operations research, simulation and statistics.
 I had a chance to do research on each and every one of them as well as all the great courses I've took from amazing scholars.

 Outside of work, I try to be in nature as much as I can, particularly on some body of water.
 I've been sailing for as long as I can remember and believe it or not, I still keep doing it in the middle of this desert called Arizona.